jofmi/collectivo/docs/reference.md

 Access the [directus client](https://docs.directus.io/guides/sdk/getting-started.html) with admin access.

+### `verifyCollectivoApiToken`

+Function to protect API endpoints.
+Requests need to attach the API token from `.env` in the authorization header.

 ### `logger`

 You can use winston to write information to the nuxt logs (`console.log` will not appear in production), e.g.: